• Skip to primary navigation

 Notes

-Another important tip is to dry the fennel bulbs well after you rinse them.
-This is another way to ensure that the fennel roasts in the oven rather than steam.
+• Dry the fennel bulbs well after you rinse them.
+This is another way to ensure that the fennel roasts in the oven rather than steams.

-You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-Reheat them in the microwave at 50% power.
+• You can keep the leftovers in a sealed container in the fridge for 3-4 days.
+Reheat them in a 350°F oven or in the microwave at 50% power.
+You can also freeze the cooled leftovers for up to three months.

 Nutrition per Serving